ts-TeeshaSinghal/Weather-app/README.md

 # New project

-This is weather forecast web app.
+This is the weather forecast web app.